 Access restrictions are currently in place in Beadnell Bay to protect breeding shorebirds.

 People visiting the coast at Beadnell over the next few weeks should be aware that access along the full length of Beadnell Bay is only possible at low tide.
-This is to protect the shorebirds that are nesting on the beach.
+This is to protect the birds that are nesting on the beach.

 At all other times, if you wish to walk south to Newton-by-the-Sea you will need to follow the waymarked route of the Northumberland Coast Path.

 National Trust Rangers will be on hand to advise people about access along this stretch of the beach but will ask people to turn back if the tide is too high to prevent access along the shore without causing a disturbance to the birds.
 Signs will also tell you about the restrictions.
 (Please note if you have to turn back, you will have to return to the car park, there is no access via the dunes or caravan parks to reach the coast path at this point).

 We recommend that if you want to walk south from Beadnell to Newton-by-the-Sea that you use the Northumberland Coast Path (follow the tarmac road behind the dunes and through the caravan site, following way markers, to cross the Long Nanny Burn at the bridge).

 People heading north from Newton-by-the-Sea will be directed through the dunes towards the Coast Path and the Long Nanny Bridge where they can continue north to Beadnell.

 Each summer, Arctic and Little Terns return to Beadnell Bay to raise their chicks.
 Along with Ringed Plovers, these birds nest on the beach in a shallow scrape in the sand.
 Nesting on the beach makes them very vulnerable to disturbance by beach goers and their dogs.
 Disturbance is seldom deliberate but it does happen.